Now, let's move on and discuss how

 we can see how the mature large vascular structure

-has come into existence from all this complicated
+has come into existence from all these complicated

 and all these veins have come together and replaced one another